 11. Fire Wave Trail

-The Fire Wave Trail is an easy 1.5-mile roundtrip hike in Valley of Fire State Park, Nevada.
-It’s a fun and family friendly hiking trail leading to striking sandstone rock formations with swirling red, white and pink patterns at the Fire Wave.
+Fire Wave Trail is an easy 1.5-mile roundtrip hike over sand and red rocks leading to striking sandstone formations with swirling red, white and pink patterns.
+It’s fun, family friendly and our favorite trail by far in Valley of Fire State Park.

 We hiked to the Fire Wave for sunrise and had the alien landscape entirely to ourselves.
 It’s unique, exceptionally photogenic and easy to visit on a day trip from Las Vegas.
 We highly recommend stopping at Valley of Fire to walk Fire Wave Trail if you’ll be driving between Las Vegas and Zion.